GS-Macherechedze/db_Week5Connect/README.md

 - Fork the project
 - Clone the project on your local computer
 - Open the file in VS Code
-- Create a folder named api.
-- Open the terminal and navigate the api folder <br>
-        `cd api`
 - Run the following command to initalize the backend <br>
         `npm init -y`
 - Run the following command to install the necessary dependancies<br>